zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-backup-restore-service-ondemand-backup.md

     BlobServiceUri = "https://<account-name>.blob.core.windows.net"
     ContainerName = "backup-container"
     ManagedIdentityType = "VMSS"
-    ManagedIdentityClientId = "<clien-ID of User-Assigned MI>"  # Use Optional parameter `ManagedIdentityClientId` with clien-ID of User-Assigned Managed Identity in case of multiple User-Assigned managed identities assigned to your resource, else no need of this paramter.
+    ManagedIdentityClientId = "<Client-Id of User-Assigned MI>"  # Use Optional parameter `ManagedIdentityClientId` with Client-Id of User-Assigned Managed Identity in case of multiple User-Assigned Managed Identities assigned to your resource, or both SAMI & UAMI assigned and we need to use UAMI as the default, else no need of this paramter.
 }

 $OnDemandBackupRequest = @{